Key tax factors for efficient cross-border business and investment involving Malta.

 No (however, anti-avoidance rules to be considered)

-Will be affected by EU developments on country-by-country reporting requirements.
+No. Will be affected by EU developments on country-by-country reporting requirements.

 A general anti-avoidance rule is provided under Maltese tax legislation.
-An advance revenue ruling can be requested on the application of the rule to any transaction.

 Yes (rulings bind local tax authorities for a maximum period of 5 years, but are renewable).

-IP / R&D incentives R&D tax amortization at 150 percent on meeting specific conditions.
+R&D tax amortization at 150 percent on meeting specific conditions.
 SMEs may be eligible to R&D tax credits.
 Exemption on royalties & similar income derived from a patent and copyrights.
 Incentives are applicable only where applied for before June 30, 2016.
 Existing investments may benefit from exemptions until June 30, 2021.

 The standard rate is 18 percent, which may be reduced to 5 percent or 7 percent, depending on the nature of goods or services.